cool-mcu/cetalib/docs/mqttc.md

 * Messages are not buffered.
 Poll for messages in the main loop as fast as possible so no messages are missed.
 * If a message is detected, you must read the message using the mqttc->receive_message() function as shown below
+* You must add #include <string.h> to access the strcpy function needed to transfer the message contents into your own buffer.
+* mqttc will receive a maximum message size of 128 bytes

 ### Example